-Final preparations of the special day offerings are also done on eve go Galungan, including installing the Penjor pole in front of the family house compound.
 It is also believed that on the day of Penampahan Galungan the Kala-tiganing Galungan or Sang Kala Tiga in the shape of Sang Bhuta Amangkurat descends for the third and last time to earth to tempt mankind to Adharma (evil).

 Every temple and shrine and all the street corners will likely be busy with worshippers on Galungan Day, making it a truly amazing cultural showcase to witness.
 The atmosphere is alive: whiffs of incense in the air carry the smell of devotion even before the crack of dawn.
 Everybody is coming out in their traditional Balinese best to pray on this special day.

 The day after Galungan, Manisan Galungan, people will visit their families, then 10 days after will be the end of the Galungan ‘season’ called Kuningan, where the spirits will return to the land ‘up there’.